sfchronicle/ingleside/README.md

 ## License
 The MIT License (MIT)

-Copyright The San Francisco Chronicle from '93 'til ...
+Copyright The San Francisco Chronicle

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal